- Describe female reproductive structures of therian mammals.

 Most people think of Opossums as scary creatures.
 Is this because they look kind of funny, walk kind of funny, have beady eyes and sharp teeth, and can emit a very foul odor?
 Maybe.
 But what is so different about opossums is that they are the only marsupial in North America.

 But opossums can be beneficial to humans.
 They use their sharp teeth to crush bone – which means that they are good getting rid of unwanted rodents in your neighborhood.
 They have excellent immune systems and they emit that terrible oder for protection.
 Learn more about opossums at http://www.kqed.org/quest/blog/2009/03/31/producers-notes-for-cool-critters-opossums/.

 Only five living species of mammals are not therian mammals.
 They are called monotremes.
 Monotremes are mammals that reproduce by laying eggs.
 The only living monotreme species are the platypus and echidnas (see Figure below and Figure below).
 They are found solely in Australia and New Guinea (an island not far from Australia).

-Rare Footage of Baby Platypuses Hatching (evolution is mentioned)
+Footage of Baby Platypus Hatching

 Eggs and Lactation in Monotremes

 Female monotremes lack a uterus and vagina.
 Instead, they have a cloaca with one opening, like the cloacas of reptiles and birds.
 The opening is used to excrete wastes as well as lay eggs.